lsst/dp2_lsst_io/docs/tutorials/portal/104/portal-104-6.rst

     Figure 3: The Active Charts panel displays the g-magnitude histogram and the color-magnitude diagram.

+**6. Scatter plot**
-**6. ** Include how a scatter plot will automatically be a heatmap if N is high
+Include how a scatter plot will automatically be a heatmap if N is high